yanniszark/rook/Documentation/cassandra.md

 The operator supports scale up of a rack as well as addition of new racks.
 To make the changes, you can use `kubectl edit clusters.cassandra.rook.io rook-cassandra`:
  * To scale up a rack, change the `Spec.Members` field of the rack to the desired value.
  * To add a new rack, append the `racks` list with a new rack.
 Remember to choose a different rack name for the new rack.

+## Scale Down

+The operator supports scale down of a rack.
+To make the changes, you can use `kubectl edit clusters.cassandra.rook.io rook-cassandra`:
+ * To scale down a rack, change the `Spec.Members` field of the rack to the desired value.

 ## Clean Up